-The following are trainings related to suicide and mental health that are available in South Dakota:
+The following are trainings related to suicide and mental health that are available in South Dakota.
+Funding is available to cover costs associated with some training.

 The ASIST workshop is for anyone who wants to feel more comfortable, confident and competent in helping to prevent the immediate risk of suicide.
 Over one million people have participated in this two-day, highly interactive, practical, practice-oriented workshop.
 Watch a video about ASIST.